MirrorNetworking/Mirror/doc/articles/Concepts/Authentication.md

 ## Custom Authenticators

-To make your own custom Authenticator, you can just create a new script in your project (not in the Mirror folders) that inherits from NetworkAuthenticator and override the methods as needed:
+To make your own custom Authenticator, you can just create a new script in your project (not in the Mirror folders) that inherits from `NetworkAuthenticator` and override the methods as needed:

 -   When a client is authenticated to your satisfaction, you **must** set the `isAuthenticated` flag on the `NetworkConnection` to true on **both** the server and client

 -   When a client is authenticated to your satisfaction, you **must** invoke the `OnServerAuthenticated` and `OnClientAuthenticated` events on **both** the server and client

-In addition to these requirements, we also *suggest* you do the following:
+In addition to these requirements, we also *suggest* the following:

 -   `ServerInitialize` and `ClientInitialize` are the appropriate methods to register server and client messages and their handlers.
 They're called from StartServer/StartHost, and StartClient, respectively.